wanjawischmeier/realtime-translation-backend/README.md

       "sentences": [
         {
           "sent_idx": 0,
+          "content": {
-          "sentence_de": "",
+            "en": "",
-          "sentence_en": "",
+            "de": "",
+          }
         },
         {
           "sent_idx": 1,
+          "content": {
-          "sentence_de": "",
+            "en": "",
-          # Not all sentences will be available in the same languages
-          # As translation happens asynchronously
+            # NOTE: Not all sentences will be available in the same languages, as translation happens asynchronously
+          }
         },
         {
           "sent_idx": 2,
+          "content": {
-          "sentence_de": "",
+            "en": "",
-          "sentence_en": "",
+            "de": "",
+          }
         }
       ]
     }